jamshineS/A-AI-Lab/README.md

 NOTE!
 The code can only make use of the ASCII characters!

+Edit: It was tested using non ASCII characters such as ä and ö, and it worked just fine.

 To run the programme, download the raw file and add it to the folder (if you have a separate one) for this course.
 You may need to use a virtual environment (venv) is the code doesn't work on the non-virtual terminal and also would have to download some of the packagaes (MAYBE--- it depends).

 Generating the 2000-bit primes may take time from anywhere between a couple of seconds to maybe a minute.